A

 What do you mean by that?

-The definitions given here are our generic explanations of common corporate financial terminology.
-Actual meanings can vary wildly from company to company; in order to have the correct internal definition you need to ask your Finance Department, "What do you mean by that?"
+Other definitions are also possible.
+In order to have the correct internal definition you need to ask your Finance Department, “What do you mean by that?”.

 Work-in-Process (WIP)